Reference Photo (at left).

 So let’s start.
 The first part of the exercise is to make a set of value swatches from light to dark.
 I have to admit I’ve pooh-poohed this kind of exercise for a long time.
 I thought I was beyond that kind of rigid, overly technical approach to training yourself to see value.
 Reader – I was wrong.
 Part of the reason to put these lessons together is to write down all the things I really wish I’d known about and done earlier in my painting life.
 I would have progressed much faster and not gone down so many rabbit holes.

 We’ll first need a value scale to work from.
 This can’t be done easily from a screen.
 We need something tangible to match our values to.
-You can buy value scales which are pretty cheap (
+The best, and most accurate value scale is made by Paul Centore and available from ebay here.

 Linda Huber has a downloadable grayscale that you can save and print out on your printer.
 Make sure you print this at the best quality possible as lower quality printing will change the absolute and relative values somewhat.
 Make sure you cut out the little notches on each value block.
 These are very useful for identifying values on objects.